A music preservation label of distinctive music

 - Related Links

 The American Music Recordings Collection (AMRC) is an independent music service on a small budget designed to provide recordings of historical American classical, folk and popular music for research, teaching or listening enjoyment.

 This collection of music has been compiled and edited under the direction of Album Producer, Roger Hall, who is a musicologist and award-winning composer.
-He is Director of the American Music Recordings Archive (AMRA).
+Also, he is Director of the American Music Recordings Archive (AMRA).

 Many of the CDs have Premiere Recordings of music by American composers (indicated with + on the list below).

 Because of the special preparations involved for these CDs, these conditions apply: